tasbolat1/GAN_metrics/README.md

 2. To train GAN, use GAN_metric_evaluation_V2.ipynb

-3. To get metrics result based  on KDE and True PDF, please run metric.ipynb
+3. To get metrics result based  on KDE and True PDF, please run metric2.ipynb